microsoft/component-detection/docs/detectors/go.md

 1. Ensure that Go v1.11+ is installed on the build agent.

 1. Resolve `go list` errors.
-Errors are logged in the the Component Detection build task output and begin with `#[error]Go CLI command "go list -m -json all" failed with error: `.
+Errors are logged in the Component Detection build task output and begin with `#[error]Go CLI command "go list -m -json all" failed with error:`.
 These errors are typically caused by version resolution problems or incorrectly formatted `go.mod` files.

 1. Ensure that `DisableGoCliScan` is **not** set to `true`.
 The variable should not be set or should be set to `false`.